hyperdxio/hyperdx/README.md

 **DB Migration**

-You can initiate the DB migration process by executing `make dev-migrate-db-up`.
+You can initiate the DB migration process by executing `make dev-migrate-db`.
 This will run the migration scripts in `/packages/api/migrations` against the local DB.